emily-ramond/Life-Expectancy-Causal-Analysis/index.md

 ### How to Use

 In order to use the algorithm yourself, and add in more variables, we have organized a demo showing how we got our [main results.](Main-Results.md)
+To see how to use our data or organize your own data, see our [Data Cleaning](data-cleaning.md) section.
 **LAST THING THAT NEEDS DONE!!!!
-EXPLANATION OF HOW TO READ GRAPHS - EXPLANATION OF RUNNING ALGORITHM - EXPLANATION OF SPECIFIC GRAPHS**
+EXPLANATION OF HOW TO READ GRAPHS - EXPLANATION OF RUNNING ALGORITHM**

 ### Our Methods